-We started a campaign to build an audience a year prior to the release of Peeps Magazine.
-With a mandate that favoured quality over quantity, we launched the Peeps brand on Twitter, Instagram and Facebook, methodically building relations with each relevant community.
-We also invested in building locally with the launch of TED-style public conferences in Toronto, called Peeps Talk.
+One year prior to the release of Peeps magazine, we started a campaign to build an audience.
+Our mandate favoured quality over quantity.
+We launched the Peeps brand on Twitter, Instagram and Facebook, methodically building relations with each relevant community.
+We also invested in building locally with the launch of TED-style public conferences in Toronto called Peeps Talk.

-While Peeps Magazine is a print publication, building a digital brand for Peeps was paramount to its success.
-The anchor for the digital brand was the creation of the Peeps website, called Peeps Forum, featuring an ongoing feed of exclusive Web content.
+While Peeps magazine is a print publication, building a digital brand for Peeps was paramount to its success.
+The anchor for the digital brand was the creation of the Peeps website, called Peeps Forum.
+It featured an ongoing feed of exclusive Web content.

 Three months prior to the public release of both the first and second issues of the magazine, Peeps launched separate crowdfunding campaigns as catalysts for audience-building.
 Subsequent to each release, Peeps social media amplified the swell of media and retailer activity (usually reviews) as well as purchaser and community commentary.